HistoricEngland/arches-containers/readme.md

 To do the latter, install the Dev Containers extension so that development work can be done within the container and need no local installations.
 Use a Python base image (3.9 tested) with docker-in-docker feature enabled.

-Clone repo into a root workspace folder and then install.
+Clone this repo into a root workspace folder and then install.

 ```sh
 # if using venv then activate, then...